 Maximum (Handset Receiver) Level Remote Control

 The receiver volume level can be controlled remotely by changing the setting in the configuration file.
-Refer to the Pub.
-42004-548. (see the Reference Documentation section).
+Refer to the handset volume setting instructions in the audio settings section of Pub.
+42004-481, VoIP Telephone Configuration Guide.

 Maintenance